ba5eem/react-console-colors/README.md

 Adding colors to console.logs inside browser inspector.
 =========

-I made this because I wanted to make it easier for finding my console logs in the browser, without having to use a bunch of random text symbols.
-I feel like this is a cleaner approach.
+I made this because I wanted to help my students find their console logs a little easier.

-This is adding methods to the console object, so requiring it once on entry file will make it globally accessible.
+This adds methods to the console object, so requiring it once on entry file will make it globally accessible.

 Colors supported(types):
 ```js